MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 If you only use your smallest computer for short periods of time, and **terminate** them religiously after each run, your trial project will last far longer.

-And when your trial project has expired, you can still log in to the dashboard to view and request allocations.
-You can even fill in an allocation request to extend your existing trial project.
+When your trial project has expired you can still log in to the dashboard to view and request a project allocation on the research cloud.
+You can even request to extend the duration of your existing trial project.

 Regardless of your path,  your trial project should give you the time to learn the Research Cloud ropes!